Subscriber login, profile, and subscription management

 DO be patient.
 We usually work at least a week in advance.

-DON'T submit Op-Eds that are written by organizations and then shopped around for an author or authors.
-That's a petition, not an Op-Ed.
+DON'T submit essays that are written by organizations and then shopped around for an author or authors.
+That's a petition, not an essay.

-DON'T key the Op-Ed off an invented "public awareness" event, such as Intellectual Property Day or Public Hospital Week.
-Indeed there might be something valuable and newsworthy to say about issues related to those or other areas, but the Op-Ed will be judged on its authentic news value, not on a created awareness event.
+DON'T key the essay off an invented "public awareness" event, such as Intellectual Property Day or Public Hospital Week.
+Indeed there might be something valuable and newsworthy to say about issues related to those or other areas, but the essay will be judged on its authentic news value, not on a created awareness event.

 DON'T demand review of editing or headlines.
 Most editors are willing to discuss editing changes for brevity or clarity but are seldom patient with nitpicks.
 Titles on articles submitted are rarely used.
-Headlines are written by someone who specializes in that skill.
+Headlines are written by staff copy editors who specialize in that skill.

 DON'T submit the same piece to different publications at the same time.
 Editors hate to see a piece on their desk appear in another print or online publication.
 As a general rule, ride one horse at a time.

-Q: How do I navigate the new website?
+Q: How do I navigate the website?
 Where do I find the comics, games, obituaries, etc.?

 A: Things look a little different at seattletimes.com, but the content you value is still there.
 We reorganized the website with readers in mind, providing multiple ways for you to find your favorites.
 At the top of each page, you’ll see the main categories for the page you’re on.
 (For example, the home page features the top level sections of seattletimes.com.
 If you go to the Sports section, you will see the main sports categories and links to local teams.)